 - Business Practices & Professional Ethics – 45 Hours: From advertising practices to maintaining your zeal for massage therapy, this dynamic and insightful course will equip you to build a massage practice you can be proud of and in which you can enjoy.
 In addition, we will discuss in detail the scope of practice for massage therapy, laws pertaining to massage therapy and all businesses in general.

 - Pathology – 40 Hours: Pathology is the study of human disease and the effects of the disease.
 This information is important to the massage therapist because there are conditions where massage would require caution or perhaps not recommended.

-- Clinical Internship – 120 Hours: Your clinical internship will be the most rewarding part of your massage therapy education.
-You will complete internship in our Day Spa, providing massage and spa services to our very well established clientele.
+- Clinical Internship – Hours vary based on program: Your clinical internship will be the most rewarding part of your massage therapy education.
+You will complete internship in our Massage Clinic, providing massage and spa services to our very well established clientele.